-Section 13.17 Clawback.
+Section 14.17.
+Claw-back.
 Notwithstanding anything to the contrary contained herein, an Award agreement may provide that an Award granted thereunder shall be cancelled if the Participant, without the consent of the Company, while employed by or providing services to the Company or any Affiliate of the Company or after termination of such employment or service, violates a non-competition, non-solicitation or non-disclosure covenant or agreement or otherwise engages in activity that is in conflict with or adverse to the interest of the Company or any Affiliate of the Company, including fraud or conduct contributing to any financial restatements or irregularities, as determined by the Committee in its sole discretion.
 The Committee may also provide in an Award agreement that if the Participant engages in any activity referred to in the preceding sentence, such Participant will forfeit any gain realized on the vesting or exercise of such Award and/or must repay the gain to the Company.
+Additionally, by acceptance of any Award hereunder, a Participant acknowledges that such Award will be subject to any claw-back policy (or policies) adopted by the Company (or its Affiliates) as in effect from time to time.